Bjeaurn/presentations/biography.md

 Bjorn is a Senior Front-end developer at Codestar that loves working with Angular, TypeScript and RxJS.
-Having worked with this combination for the last couple of years, he has experienced setting up, expanding, designing and managing architectures and projects surrounding these technologies. esides these experiences, he has a passion for videogames and sometimes spends of his spare time building these using similar technologies.
+Having worked with this combination for the last couple of years, he has experienced setting up, expanding, designing and managing architectures and projects surrounding these technologies.
+Besides these experiences, he has a passion for streaming videogames and once a year spends his freetime creating videogames as a challenge.